Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Proof of Theorem

 \end{definition}

-Note that $D_i(t) = 0$ if arm $i$ is the best arm at round $\curlyT_i(t)$ (i.e., $\Delta r_i(\curlyT_i(t)) = 0)$, and there is no regret to be distributed.
-Now, let $T_i$ be the total number of rounds we pull arm $i$ in the horizon, we can rewrite \eqref{eqn:expected_avg_regret} to be
+Note that $D_i(t) = 0$ if arm $i$ is the best arm at round $\curlyT_i(t)$.
+Now, let $T_i$ be the total number of rounds we pull arm $i$ in the horizon, we can rewrite the expected per-round regret as

-In addition, recall that \alg\xspace proceeds in epochs of length $\lenepoch$, and $S = T/\lenepoch$ is the total number of epochs.
-We can further rewrite the expected per-round regret to be
+where the second equality follows from the Definition \ref{def:contribution} and the third equality follows from that \alg\xspace proceeds in epochs of length $\lenepoch$, and $S = T/\lenepoch$ is the total number of epochs.